haftamudesta/TDD-Project/README.md

   ruby -v
 ```

-This example shows how to install Ruby 3.0.1 which was the latest version in April 2021, but you can check to see if there is a newer version [here](https://www.ruby-lang.org/en/downloads/releases/).
+In this example shows how to install Ruby 3.0.1 which was the latest version in April 2021, but you can check to see if there is a newer version [here](https://www.ruby-lang.org/en/downloads/releases/).
 Iy is also assumed that you have [homebrew](https://brew.sh/) already installed on your Mac.

 ### Usage